r9d7/destructuring-with-variable-declaration-assignment/README.md

-# ECMAScript proposal: Destructuring with variable declaration assignment
+# ECMAScript Proposal: Destructuring with Variable Declaration Assignment

 > [!WARNING]
-> This proposal is under development and has not been championed to TC39 yet.
-Any [contribution](#contribute) is welcome!
+> This proposal is under development and has not yet been championed to TC39.
+Contributions and feedback are welcome - please see [contribution](#contribute) for details.

 - [Overview](#overview)
 - [Motivation](#motivation)